 Recently I was being told of two students (male and female), who joined as individuals but left as one.
 The guy proposed at the heart of the basketball court and the girl actually said YES!
 There was a small multitude who witnessed this miracle.
 And they have been spreading the gospel of campus love ever since.

-Anyway, it is such success stories that gave me the audacity of hope as I set foot in college for the first time.
+Such success stories gave me the audacity of hope as I set foot in college for the first time.
 Like many other students, I wondered if I would be among those who will leave campus with something else than a degree.

 To ensure my cup was brimming with optimism, I engaged Jack (a continuing student) in a quick conversation during the first week of regular schooling.

-“So Jack how many couples make it out of here?”
-(Pause)
+“So, Jack, how many couples make it out of here?”

 “Mavo, if you are looking for someone to spend the rest of your life with then look no further than here.
 We might be part of a generation where people are breaking up and filing for divorce but here love reigns supreme.

 Here, you will find that special someone who will turn you into a better person.
 Campus students are not bent and broken.
 They do not ruin each other by being together.
 Actually, campus couples are known to practice chastity or, at the very least, fidelity.

 I have seen it with my own two eyes.
 Students in the same orientation group falling for each other.
 A spark igniting between those sharing a class or discussion group.
 God revealing to many a man whom He gave their rib to at the church kesha.

 The case at the local joint is no different.
 People are falling in love on the dancefloor.
 Even in the school bus, students are embarking on the love journey with the person they’re seated next to.